twataru/ios.dev/README.md

 # Description
-study of the ios development
+study of the swift development